orwel1984/cpp/Foundational-Concepts/Unique_ptr.md

 Bjourne Stroustrupp
 : "*Release of resources must be guaranteed and implicit*"

+**std::unique_ptr** guarantees that *delete* will be called for every *new*. <p> It uses [RAII](./RAII.md) pattern and the deleter is called automatically, when the pointer goes out of scope.
+This property of unique_ptr makes it ideal to implement general RAII using custom deleters for resources other than memory.

 -   Automatically calls delete when out of scope.
 -   **Exclusive ownership**
 -   Same size as raw pointer